SAS-DHRH/dhcc-toolkit/content/toolkit/maximal-computing.md

 ## Understanding Cloud emissions {#understanding-Cloud}

-It also makes a big difference where (and when) you train and deploy your model.
+It also makes a difference where (and when) you train and deploy your model.
 Climatiq offers a series of introductory articles to Cloud emissions:

 * [Measuring greenhouse gas emissions in data centres](https://www.climatiq.io/blog/measure-greenhouse-gas-emissions-carbon-data-centres-cloud-computing)
 * [The role of Amazon Web Services, Azure, and Google Cloud Platform](https://www.climatiq.io/blog/how-to-measure-carbon-footprint-cloud-computing-onpremise-hybrid-computing-infrastructure)
 * [Approaches to assessing emissions](https://www.climatiq.io/blog/how-to-measure-carbon-footprint-cloud-computing-onpremise-hybrid-computing-infrastructure)
 * [Approaches to reducing Cloud emissions](https://www.climatiq.io/blog/9-ways-reduce-computing-carbon-footprint)

-Datacentre sustainability is strongly influenced by location, and the local availability of green electricity.
+Data centre sustainability metrics are strongly influenced by location, and the local availability of green electricity.
 [Electricity Maps](https://app.electricitymaps.com/zone/PT) is an open source visualization project to help understand the climate impacts of energy use.

 [The Science Based Targets initiative sectoral guidance for ICT](https://sciencebasedtargets.org/sectors/ict) includes a focus on datacentres.
 To get a rough understanding of where the Cloud's emissions fit into ICT emissions as a whole, the order goes (from largest impact to smallest): manufacturing user devices, running user devices, running data networks, running data centres, manufacturing data networks, manufacturing data centres.
 This doesn't include crypto though.
 (We'd like to include some more granular recent data here, if you have any to add).